-- 1. Understand the importance of transportation to the economic vitality of the United States and countries or regions and why Transportation Is probably our most important industry. - 2.
+- 1. Understand the importance of transportation to the economic vitality of countries or regions. - 2.
 Appreciate the role and contributions of transportation systems to the economic development of countries or regions. - 3.
-Understand how transportation of goods and people impacts the social and political dimensions of an economy or region. - 4.
+Understand how transportation impacts the social and political dimensions of an economy or region. - 4.
 Appreciate the historical role of transportation from an economic, social and political perspective. - 5.
-Discuss the impact that improved transportation has upon land values and economic development. - 6.
-Understand how transportation affects the price of goods, services and market areas. - 7.
+Discuss the impact that improved transportation has upon land values. - 6.
+Understand how transportation affects the price of goods and services. - 7.
 Appreciate the function and scope of transportation in advanced and developed economies.